william-dawson/NTPoly-SPEC/ReadMe.md

 > --input followed by the name of the input matrix file.

-> --process_rows the process cube dimension in the row direction.

-> --process_columns the process cube dimension in the column direction.

-> --process_slices the process cube dimension in the slice direction.

 > --threshold for flushing small values to zero.

 > --loop_times how many times to convert the inverse.

-Note that the product of the process rows, columns, and slices must equal the total number of processes.
-Slices should be kept low, and only increased when strong scaling degrades.
-For optimal performance, keep the number of rows and columns equal, or with one equal to two times the other.

 For benchmarking purposes, the threshold should be set to `1e-5` or `1e-6`.
 A smaller values will lead to denser matrices and longer compute